A practical guide to Jira automation for Confluence

 Frequently asked questions

-Jira automation for Confluence uses Jira’s built-in automation engine to create rules that connect actions in Jira to outcomes in Confluence.
-It aims to bridge the gap between development work in Jira and documentation in Confluence, reducing manual effort for tasks like creating release notes or project summaries.
+Jira automation for Confluence uses Jira's built-in automation engine to create rules that connect actions in Jira to outcomes in Confluence.
+It bridges the gap between development work in Jira and documentation in Confluence, making it easy to create release notes or project summaries automatically.

-An AI-powered solution like eesel AI goes beyond simple page creation by unifying knowledge from Jira, Confluence, and other sources into an intelligent hub.
-It can automatically generate draft articles from resolved Jira tickets, offering a smarter, more scalable way to maintain a living knowledge base without complex manual setup.
+An AI-powered solution like eesel AI complements Jira's automation by unifying knowledge from Jira, Confluence, and other sources.
+It can help generate draft articles from resolved tickets, offering a scalable way to maintain a living knowledge base alongside your existing Atlassian setup.